Table of Contents

 Is Kipu, Sunwave, or Ritten the right platform for a residential SUD facility?

 There is no universal answer, and anyone who gives you one is selling something.
 Kipu is most often selected by residential and continuum operators because of its UR and clinical documentation depth.
 Sunwave is strong when admissions throughput and revenue cycle integration are the priority.
 Ritten tends to fit leaner outpatient and emerging operators.
 The right answer depends on your census, payer mix, multi-site footprint, and what your billing team can actually operate.
-A structured RFP with operational scoring, not a feature checklist, is the only way to make this decision defensibly.
+A structured RFP with operational scoring, not a feature checklist, is the only way to make that decision defensibly.

 What does an EMR partner actually do that the vendor does not?

 The vendor configures the software.
 A partner runs the operational transformation around it: RFP and contract negotiation, form build aligned to medical necessity and accreditation standards, workflow design across admissions, clinical, UR, and billing, role-based staff training, payer readiness review, and 42 CFR Part 2 and HIPAA compliance review of the build.
 The partner is the one accountable for whether the system actually works on day 90, not just whether the modules turned on at go-live.
+Given that ONC’s 2024 N-SUMHSS analysis found EHR-only adoption at 68% among behavioral health facilities overall and just 19% of facilities participating in an HIE, the operational maturity gap in behavioral health is real, and it is where a partner earns their fee.

 References